Resume for Carpenter

 6. Certifications and Training

-If you have attended specific training courses or have obtained any certifications that directly relate to carpentry.
-List the details at the bottom of this list.
-This will demonstrate your commitment in professional growth and continuing education within the field.
+If you’ve taken part in any specific training programs or have obtained any certifications that directly relate to carpentry, you should list them within this category.
+This will demonstrate your commitment towards professional growth and continuing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course regarding safety guidelines for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training regarding safety guidelines for construction.

 | Section | Content |